thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

 | Landscaping | $10,000,000 |
 | Ornament amortization[^ornament-amortization] | 25 years |

 [^ornament-amortization]: A nice thing about stone ornamentation is that it ages gracefully and thus holds its value over a very long time.
-It's not outlandish to say that it would need to be replaced every 50 or 100 years.
+It's not outlandish to say that it would need to be replaced only every 50 or 100 years.

 [^monumental-list-prices]: I'm using list prices from the website of Monumental Labs.